-CMC offers online COVID-19 training, and regular communication with updates from the CDC, Chancellors Office, Governor’s Office, and County Office of Health, to ensure that all employees are informed of COVID-19 transmission, symptoms and requirements, physical distancing, mask policies, and the importance of staying home when sick.
+CMC offers online COVID-19 training, and regular communication with updates from the CDC, CDPH, Chancellors Office, Governor’s Office, and County Office of Health, to ensure that all employees are informed of COVID-19 transmission, symptoms, and quarantine requirements, physical distancing, mask policies, and the importance of staying home when sick.

 COVID-19 training and prevention documents are available to all employees, students, independent contractors, vendors, etc. who may come on the campus.